-We are advised by the Independent Director that the allegations are not accepted by First NZ and any litigation would be defended, both in terms of liability and also the quantum of the claim (and the need to replace the ACP cladding).
+We are advised by the Independent Director that the allegations are not accepted by First NZ and the litigation is to be defended, both in terms of liability and also the quantum of the claim (and the need to replace the ACP cladding).
+Symonds110 Limited filed its statement of defence on 10 February 2022.